SivaPabbaraju/zo_030_100_010/README.md

 It contains these folders and files, following our recommended project layout:

-File or Folder | Purpose
+File or Folder | Purpose here
 ---------|----------
 `app/` | content for UI frontends goes here
 `db/` | your domain models and data go here